mycordaapp/tasks/docs/tasks.md

 A `Task` is simply a basic building block that can encapsulate some useful activity, typically on an external system.
 They have been developed to assist in the deployment of the Corda DLT platform and related systems, however the concepts are useful in any situation where there multiple devops technologies to manage.
-They are NOT a replacement for tools like Helm, but they do aim to simplify by replacing the adhoc scripting prevalent in these solutions with simple API calls to the Lego like tasks.
+They are NOT a replacement for tools like Helm, Terraform and Ansible, but they do aim to simplify by replacing the adhoc scripting prevalent in these solutions with simple API calls to the Lego like tasks.

 A `Task` can be as simple or as complicated as necessary, though of course good design is almost certainly to build complex tasks from a set of simpler ones.
 They can run anywhere there is a JVM installed.